1

 older man with smiling boy on his shoulders

-CDC recommends that all adults aged 75 years and older and adults aged 60–74 years who are at higher risk for severe RSV disease should receive a single dose of RSV vaccine.
+CDC recommends that all adults aged 75 years and older and adults aged 50–74 years who are at higher risk for severe RSV disease should receive a single lifetime dose of RSV vaccine.

-If you are 60 years or older, talk with your health care provider about RSV vaccination , and ask your health insurance provider if they cover it.
-If you do not have health insurance, or you have government insurance and cannot afford your copay, you may be eligible for an RSV vaccine at low or no cost from a public vaccine provider.
+If you are 50 years or older, talk with your health care provider about RSV vaccination, and ask your health insurance provider if they cover it.
+If you do not have health insurance, or you have insurance that does not cover the full cost of vaccines, you may be eligible for an RSV vaccine at low or no cost from a public vaccine provider, or you may be eligible for a free RSV vaccine through Pfizer’s patient assistance program, Pfizer RxPathways.

 Everyday RSV prevention